promesante/promesante.github.io/_posts/2021-04-28-clojure_repl_driven_development_part_2.md

 background: "/img/posts/14.jpg"
 ---

-[Previous part]({% post_url 2021-04-28-clojure_repl_driven_development_part_1 %}) of this series left us ready to begin actual implementation of our toy digital bank, as an attempt to get first hand experience in Clojure REPL driven development (RDD), tackling its first endpoint, **account view**.
+[Previous part]({% post_url 2021-04-28-clojure_repl_driven_development_part_1 %}) of this series left us ready to begin actual implementation of our toy digital bank, as an attempt to **get first hand experience in Clojure REPL driven development (RDD)**, tackling the first endpoint in our implementation strategy: **account view**.

 ---
 # Database #

 Implemented in the following [PR](https://github.com/promesante/accounts-api/pull/2/files).

-Assuming you have already read both tutorials on Datomic mentioned in [Previous part]({% post_url 2021-04-28-clojure_repl_driven_development_part_1 %}), section "References", this PR wouldn't demand any further explanation.
+Assuming you have already read both tutorials on Datomic mentioned in the [previous part]({% post_url 2021-04-28-clojure_repl_driven_development_part_1 %}), section "References", this PR wouldn't demand any further explanation.

 In that PR, the part that, in my opinion, does require explanation is setup related with REPL, exposed in the following section.

 ---
 ## Default Namespace on REPL Startup ##

 The default namespace Clojure REPLs target on startup is `user`.
-So, a common practice in RDD is implementing it explicitly in `dev` environment, as to avoid including it with the rest of our application when we package and deploy it.
+So, a common practice in RDD is implementing it explicitly in `dev` environment, as to avoid including it with the rest of our application when we build and deploy it.

 To do so, we:
-1. in `deps.edn` file, `:aliases` section, we set `dev` alias, and within it, `:extra-paths ["dev"]`
+1. set `dev` alias in `deps.edn` file, `:aliases` section, and within it, `:extra-paths ["dev"]`
-2. in the project's root directory, we create a `.dir-locals.el` Emacs project config file with the following contents: press `C-x d` to open Dired, navigate to the project's root directory and once there, press `C-x C-f`to create a file named `.dir-locals.el`, and copy the following lines into it:
+2. create a `.dir-locals.el` Emacs project config file in the project's root directory with the following contents:

 ```elisp
 ((nil
   (cider-clojure-cli-global-options . "-A:dev")))
 ```

+To do so, press `C-x d` to open Dired, navigate to the project's root directory and once there, press `C-x C-f` to create a file named `.dir-locals.el`, and copy the config just shown into it.

 ---
 ## State Management ##

-State managed by this PR are:
+State managed by this PR is:

-* Datomic connection, and handled in `src/accounts/db/conn.clj`:
+* **Datomic connection**: handled in `src/accounts/db/conn.clj`

 ```clojure
 (defstate conn :start (new-connection config)
                :stop (disconnect config conn))
 ```

-* Configs loaded from EDN files in `resources` directory in `src/accounts.conf.clj`:
+* **Configs**: loaded from EDN files in `resources` directory in `src/accounts/conf.clj`

 ```clojure
 (ns accounts.conf